 The Public Transport Authority is investing in Perth’s future rail transport needs with a major upgrade of its radio system.

-The Radio Systems Replacement work will involve installing new, or replacing existing, infrastructure, including towers/poles, with new digital friendly infrastructure and all radio devices will be replaced with new equipment.
-Significant commissioning and testing will follow to ensure the new system integrates with existing systems.
+The new digital radio system will consist of fixed infrastructure (radio masts) at various locations across the rail network.
+All radio devices in trains, security vehicles and handheld radios for mobile staff will also be replaced with new digital-friendly equipment.
+Significant commissioning and testing will be carried out to ensure the new system integrates with existing systems.

 - During 2020 – Testing and commissioning